presentco/PresentCardScroller/README.md

 # PresentCardScroller

-Pleasant Scrolling Cards UI in Swift
+A Pretty Card Scrolling UI in Swift.

 <table>
 <tr>